 In most cases, if this setting is blank, then FTP is used.
 However, if the value of the SSL Configuration setting is !SFTP, SFTP is used irrespective of the Protocol setting.

 SFTP Append Mode

 Controls whether to use the SFTP server append (Server mode) or to emulate an append on the client (Client mode).
 Some SFTP servers do not support append access.
 If you are using a server that does not support append, select Client mode and the FTP outbound adapter reads the file from the SFTP server, appends the data to the file and then sends the file back to the SFTP server overwriting the existing file.
 This setting is only meaningful if SSL Configuration is set to !SFTP and Overwrite is set to false.

 A consequence of emulating an append is that if another process modifies the same file on the SFTP server between the time that the adapter reads the file and the time that it writes the file with the appended data, the updates from the other process are lost.

-When connecting to an FTP server via SSL/TLS, the server name in the certificate must match the DNS name used to connect to the server.
+This setting controls whether the server name in the certificate must match the DNS name used to connect to the server, when connecting to an FTP server via TLS.
 This match is based on the rules in section 3.1 of RFC 2818.

 If a positive value, the adapter stays connected to the remote system for this number of seconds after completing an operation.
 A zero value means to disconnect immediately after every operation.
 The default of -1 means to stay permanently connected, even during idle times.
 Adapters are assumed idle at startup and therefore only auto-connect if they are configured with a value of -1.